Ages: Colin was 64 years and 11 days. Rosemary was 61 years and 153 days.

 for 18 months from 1745.

 I remember coming here in the 1980s on an Open University Summer School where I was studying Geology.
 (No plaque for me!)
 We marched down the main street and out on to the beach — a motley selection of ‘students’ of indeterminate ages, shapes and sizes — wearing hard hats and carrying clipboards and geological hammers!
 We must have looked ridiculous on a holiday beach in the middle of August, but we thought it was all very serious and important at the time.
 (After spending many cold hours in the rain on soggy beaches, windy clifftops, climbing waterfalls, slithering down cliffs, eating rocks (yes, really!), standing in draughty road cuttings and rat-infested quarries, I eventually managed to gain a second class honours degree in the Earth Sciences!
 Was it worth it?
-That question is still open for debate.)
+That question is still open for debate.)in this harbour village

 We sat on a seat overlooking the tiny harbour and ate the pies I had bought freshly that morning in Hinderwell.
 The sun came out, the sky was blue and it was really nice, so we put our capes away.
 Five minutes later we hurriedly got them out again — the sky had turned BLACK!